debanjansaha-git/ML_DL_Modelling/CV/Virtual Attendance/README.md

 ## Functionality

-The script captures webcam feed and resizes it for faster processing.
-It then detects faces in the current frame using the `face_locations` function from the `face_recognition` library.
-The script then encodes the detected faces for comparison with known faces using the `face_encodings` function.
-The script compares the encoded faces with the known faces using the `compare_faces` function and calculates the distance between the faces using the `face_distance` function.
-The script then finds the closest match and verifies if it is a known face.
+The code uses the `cv2` library to capture video frames from the computer's webcam, and the `face_recognition` library to detect faces within these frames.
+The `face_locations` function from the `face_recognition.api` module is used to detect the coordinates of the bounding boxes around faces within an image, and the `face_encodings` function is used to generate a 128-dimensional encoding for each face.
+These encodings are used to compare and match the faces in the webcam feed to the known faces in the dataset.

+The module reads the images of the known people from a folder called "KnownDB" and encodes the images using the `findEncodings` function, which applies the `face_encodings` function to each image.
+The resulting encodings are stored in a variable called `knownFaces`.

+The `while True` loop in the code captures frames from the webcam and resizes them for faster processing.
+The `face_locations` and `face_encodings` functions are applied to the current frame to detect faces and generate encodings.
+The `compare_faces` function is then used to compare the encodings of the detected faces to the known faces in the dataset, and the `face_distance` function is used to calculate the distance between the encodings.
+The face with the smallest distance is considered the best match and its corresponding name is displayed on the screen.

-If a match is found, the name of the person is determined using the classnames list and the attendance is recorded in a csv file using the `markAttendance` function.
+The `markAttendance` function is used to record the attendance of the recognized person in a CSV file with the current time stamp.
-The recognized face is then highlighted on the video feed with a rectangle and the person's name is displayed on top of the rectangle.
-The code runs in a continuous loop until the 'q' key is pressed, which breaks the loop and exits the program.

 ## Usage